 Layers will make a big difference to your general warmth, comfort and enjoyment of your day.
 Depending on the colour of your dress, cream or white merino wool tights or leggings are a great idea.
 Fingerless gloves work great.
 Depending on the cut of your dress, a thermal vest or merino camisole would be a great idea, too.

 In terms of footwear, some sort of lace-up brogue boot or even walking boots are ideal.
 The ground is often quite damp and boggy in places, so waterproof footwear will prevent you from getting wet feet.

 Woollen shawls are an excellent way to add an extra layer, while also fitting into the Scottish surroundings.
 We love the Recycled Wool Shawls at the Tartan Blanket Company.
 They’re so beautifully made, and incredibly warm and wind-proof.

 Every guy has a sense of what he looks and feels good in.
 Again, if we were to offer one piece of advice, it would be to consider the backdrop of your Scottish elopement wedding, and what will feel in-keeping with it with your surroundings.

-A Tux or a sharp suit might totally rock for a city elopement.
-But you might want to consider something a little more rustic for your elopement on Skye?
-A hip tweed suit looks great amidst the mountains, plus they’re really warm – which is a definite bonus!
+A tux or a sharp suit might totally rock for a city elopement.
+However, you might want to consider something a little more rustic for your elopement on Skye A hip tweed suit looks great amidst the mountains, plus they’re really warm, which is a definite bonus!
 For anyone of Scottish descent, or anyone just keen to get into the Outlander atmosphere of the place, there is obviously the kilt option, too!